nileshkarmalkar/campaign-management-ui/README.md

   3. Configure Triggers
   4. Map Offers

-### 6. Data Persistence
+### 8. Data Persistence
 - All data is automatically saved to browser's localStorage
 - Data persists across page refreshes and browser sessions
 - Clear All Data functionality for testing and reset

 ## Technical Features

-- Built with React and Material-UI
+- Built with React 18 and Material-UI v5
 - Responsive design for desktop and mobile
 - Component-based architecture
 - Context API for state management
+- Custom hooks for business logic
+- Payload generation utilities
 - Date handling with @mui/x-date-pickers
 - Form validation and error handling
 - Search and filter capabilities